MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/dashboard-2.md

 ### To opt out of MyAnalytics

-#### Prerequisite
+> [!NOTE]

-To opt out, you use the MyAnalytics dashboard.
+> To opt out, you use the MyAnalytics dashboard.
 The dashboard is available only if your organization has a _qualifying plan_.
-(All of the plans listed in the table under [Availability of features](../../myanalytics/overview/plans-environments#availability-of-features) are qualifying plans.)
+(All of the plans listed in the table under [Availability of features](../../myanalytics/overview/plans-environments.md#availability-of-features) are qualifying plans.)
 If an organization has no _qualifying plan_, its members see no elements of MyAnalytics and their data is not processed.

 1. Open your [dashboard](https://myanalytics.microsoft.com).
 2. Select the **Settings** (gear) icon in the top right.